jbarrios23/MessangiAndroidSDK/README.md

 implementation 'com.android.testdefsdknotificactionpush:sdk:1.0'
 ```
 ### 2) Configure FCM in Android Project Project
-Select your project and go to the **Tools** tab, select a Firebase and open the assistan then:
+Select your project and go to the **Tools** tab, select a Firebase and open the assistant then:
 - Select Cloud Messangin and Set up Firebase Cloud Messanging.
 - Connet your app to Firebase and create or select Firebase project in console.
 - Add FCM to your project